coder83431/Configuring-Active-Directory-Withini-Microsoft-VMs/README.md

 </p>
  <p>
-1. Create the Domain Controller VM (Windows Server 2022) named “DC-1” Take note of the Resource Group and Virtual Network (Vnet) that are created
+1. Create the Domain Controller VM (Windows Server 2022) named “DC-1” Take note of the Resource Group and Virtual Network (Vnet) that are created (create a resource group if one isn't automatically created).

 </p>